Toyota Crown Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota Crown are $1,542 a year with full coverage.
-Comprehensive insurance costs approximately $384, collision costs $690, and liability is estimated at $332.
-A policy with just liability insurance costs approximately $388 a year, with coverage for high-risk drivers costing $3,332 or more.
-Teen drivers receive the highest rates at $5,482 a year or more.
+The average insurance rates for a Toyota Crown are $1,542 a year including full coverage.
+Comprehensive insurance costs an estimated $384, collision insurance costs $690, and liability insurance costs around $332.
+Liability-only insurance costs as low as $388 a year, and high-risk driver insurance costs $3,332 or more.
+16-year-old drivers cost the most to insure at up to $5,482 a year.

 Average premium for full coverage: $1,542

-Full coverage includes $500 deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and for different Crown trim levels.
+Rate estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and for different Crown trim levels.

-For a 40-year-old driver, prices range go from the low end price of $388 for just liability insurance to a much higher rate of $3,332 for a driver that may need high-risk insurance.
+Using a middle-aged driver as an example, Toyota Crown insurance rates range from the low end price of $388 for just liability insurance to a much higher rate of $3,332 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.